Latitude: 59 50.217N

 While Tracy is trying to find out what these critters eat, other members of the team are working to solve other mysteries.

-Who's out there?
 Dr. Evelyn Lessard, from University of Washington is the Co-Chief Scientist for the cruise.
 She is also the head of Team Krill.
 As a microplankton ecologist, she generally studies organisms much smaller than krill but aboard the Healy she is interested not only in the plankton but in their relationship to the krill population.
 Before the cruise begins, Evelyn knows what types of experiments she will be conducting.
 Each sample is unique though.
-When a water sample comes off the CTD, it's only a guess which investigations will be appropriate for what's in that sample.
+When a water sample comes off the CTDA research tool that is submerged in the water to measure conductivity (salinity), temperature, and depth., it's only a guess which investigations will be appropriate for what's in that sample.
 That's where her FlowCam comes in.
 By taking a small sample of the seawater and running it through this instrument, Evelyn can tell right away who or what she's got in there.

 Once she has a peek into the microscopic world in the sample, she can make decisions about which kinds of experiments she will learn the most from.
 So what does she see through this magical FlowCam?
 Using a white light, a green laser and a digital camera, this mega-microscope captures pictures of plankton that you can't easily see.
 These guys are small and beautiful!